craue/TwigExtensionsBundle/README.md

 Provides filters for locale-aware formatting of date, time, and date/time values.

+## ChangeLanguageExtension

+Providing helpers for implementing a language change mechanism and handling localized routes.

 # Installation

 ## Add TwigExtensionsBundle to your vendor/Craue directory